-A course offering instruction in leading whitewater canoeing programs.
+A course offering instruction in leading whitewater kayaking programs.
 Emphasis is on instruction techniques, programming considerations, skill development, and professional leadership.
 Students gain teaching and leadership experience.
 Successful completion of this course may qualify students for certification through the American Canoe Association.
-Fee for certification.
-Pre-requisites: OE 340 and PE 230 and/or PE 231 or permission of instructor.
+Pre-requisites: OE 340 and OE 235 and/or OE 236 or permission of instructor.